WeblateOrg/weblate/docs/wlc.rst

 .. versionadded:: 2.7

-    The wlc utility is fully supported since Weblate 2.7.
+    There has been full wlc utility support ever since Weblate 2.7.
 If you are using an older version some incompatibilities with the API might occur.

 Installation